IAmElement/task-writeup/reversal.md

 It looks like this copies the string to a local buffer, checks if the stack is still in the same state - if it's not, it calls __stack_chk_fail_local().
 If it is, it calls pwnable().

+-- Reversal is not done by any means, this is just an initial look into the file where time and understanding permits.

+# To-do list

+- Decompile other functions
+- Look for constants (example: found `sockaddr`)
+- Gather general understanding of what this service does prior to beginning exploitation phase